donkirkby/live-py-plugin/.devcontainer/full/prebuild/README.md

 ## Prebuilding dev container images
-Each subfolder contains the instructions for prebuilding one of the dev container images.
+This folder contains the instructions for prebuilding one of the dev container images.
 To rebuild an image, install the [dev container CLI], then build.

     npm install --location=global @devcontainers/cli
-    cd /path/to/live-py-plugin/.devcontainer-prebuild/full
+    cd /path/to/live-py-plugin/.devcontainer/full/prebuild
-    devcontainer build --workspace-folder . --push false --image-name donkirkby/live-py-plugin-devcontainer-full:v1.0
+    devcontainer build --workspace-folder . --push false --image-name donkirkby/live-py-plugin-devcontainer-full:vX.Y

 If you want to share your changes, create an account on docker hub, run `docker login`, then replace `donkirkby` with your account and change to